 Narrowing of the tube that carries urine out of the body from the bladder—rare

 There are many ways to treat these problems.
 Other common issues are dry, sore skin, nausea, vomiting, and feeling tired because of anemia.
-Talk to your healthcare team as soon as these appear so they can be better controlled.
+Talk to your healthcare team as soon as these symptoms appear so they can be better controlled.
 In some cases, the dose of radiation may be changed.

 Radiation therapy for prostate cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/prostate-cancer/treating/radiation-therapy.html.
 Updated August 1, 2019.
 Accessed December 11, 2019.

 Smith DP, King MT, et al. Quality of life three years after diagnosis of localised prostate cancer: population based cohort study.
 BMJ.
 2009;339:b4817.

 Treatment option overview.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/prostate/patient/prostate-treatment-pdq#section/_142.
 Updated October 12, 2018.
 Accessed December 11, 2019.

 What is radiation therapy?
 Urology Care Foundation website.
 Available at: https://www.urologyhealth.org/urologic-conditions/prostate-cancer/treatment/radiation-therapy.
 Accessed December 11, 2019.

 Last Updated: 12/1/2020

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.